tapasvimoturu/grunt-code-coverage-enforcer/README.md

 ## The "code-coverage-enforcer" task

+## Enabling lcov reporter in your test runner.

-## You will need to enable lcov reporter in your test runner.
+You will need to enable lcov reporter in your test runner.
+The specific config for this may vary for each runner.
+Please check your specific runner for instructions.

 Sample Intern config
 ```js